StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 ## Drop an Iceberg table

-Similar to the internal tables of StarRocks, if you have the [DROP](../../administration/privilege_item.md#table) privilege on tables within an Iceberg Catalog, you can use the [DROP TABLE](../../sql-reference/sql-statements/data-definition/DROP%20TABLE.md) statement to drop an Iceberg table from that catalog.
+Similar to the internal tables of StarRocks, if you have the [DROP](../../administration/privilege_item.md#table) privilege on tables within an Iceberg catalog, you can use the [DROP TABLE](../../sql-reference/sql-statements/data-definition/DROP%20TABLE.md) statement to drop an Iceberg table from that catalog.
 This feature is supported from v3.1 onwards.

 > **NOTE**
 >